dirkk0/aframe-playground/README.md

 ## Features

-- fast loading of both code and render of HTML/JS on the click
+- fast loading of both code and render view of HTML/JS with one click
 - code editing via [CodeMirror](https://codemirror.net/)
 - hot reloading
 - no server sided components (only the web server)